prof-rossetti/georgetown-opim-243-201901/projects/exec-dash.md

 When the user runs the program, they should be prompted to select one of these CSV files to process.

-> OPTION A: allow the user to pass their selection as a command-line argument or environment variable during script invocation, and handle cases where the file doesn't exist.
+> OPTION A: allow the user to pass their selection as a command-line argument or environment variable during script invocation.

-> OPTION B: prompt the user to input their selection, and handle cases where the file doesn't exist.
+> OPTION B: prompt the user to input their selection.

 > OPTION C: use the `os` module to detect the names of all CSV files which exist in the "data" directory, then display this list to the user and prompt the user to input their selection.

 > OPTION D: are there any open source Python packages which provide helpful file-selection capabilities?

+### Validation Requirements

+If the user selects a file that doesn't exist or otherwise specifies the wrong filepath, the program should fail gracefully by: 1) displaying a friendly error message like "Hey, didn't find a file at that location", 2) avoiding runtime errors, and 3) preventing further execution.

 ### Calculation Requirements